 Chapter 7 Bankruptcy in the State Of Georgia

-In Georgia, a Chapter 7 bankruptcy is legal proceeding asking the courts to discharge your debts.
+In Georgia, a Chapter 7 bankruptcy is a legal proceeding asking the courts to discharge your debts.
 If successful, most unsecured debts will be forgiven, and the debtor gets a “fresh start”.
-Once a chapter 7 is completed, the debtor is free of major debt.
+Once bankruptcy chapter 7 is completed, the debtor is free of major debt.
 There are assets that you may be able to keep during and after your bankruptcy.
 How you structure your bankruptcy can have a major impact on the results that you get.

 The State of Georgia has three United States Bankruptcy Court districts

 Once you figure out which district you are living in, it is time to file.
 There are two ways that you can do this in Georgia, you can file by yourself or you can hire an attorney to file for bankruptcy chapter 7 for you.

 How to File for Chapter 7 by Yourself in Georgia

 If you are confident in yourself and would like to file for chapter 7 on your own, there are many resources that will help you in the state of Georgia.
 There are online guides from companies like Upsolve, or you can go to the State of Georgia Bankruptcy website to find out information on the forms that you need.

 Hiring an Attorney to File Chapter 7 Bankruptcy in Georgia

 If you are uncomfortable with all of the paperwork and ramifications of improperly filing for chapter 7 by yourself, you can hire an attorney to represent you.
 Hiring an attorney has a distinct advantage because that is what they do.
 An attorney will know all of the Georgia bankruptcy laws and can prepare and file all the needed paperwork on your behalf.
 They are also available to answer any questions throughout and even after your bankruptcy is discharged.